 Vaping is also used to consume marijuana.
 Some medical consequences come with vaping especially because it is addictive and because of the nicotine content.
-Experts advise that vaping can lead to change in mood, low attention deficit, could even cause long term damage to the brain, and negatively affect the lungs.
-Therefore, there are push backs against vaping, which has invited the feds to investigate the matter and possibly impose sanctions.
+Experts advise that vaping can lead to changes in mood, and low attention deficit could even cause long-term damage to the brain, and negatively affect the lungs.
+Therefore, there are pushbacks against vaping, which has invited the feds to investigate the matter and possibly impose sanctions.

 Ø The Disproportionate Incarceration of Blacks for Marijuana Sales and Possession